bitmixes/Walk-sharing-model/README.md

 If you use this model or parts of it, make sure you cite our publication [Exploring the viability of walk-sharing in outdoor urban spaces](https://www.sciencedirect.com/science/article/pii/S0198971521000429).

+Feel free to contact me if you require any assistance.